djizus/x402-casino/README.md

    - `act`: receives the current hand state and returns `{ action, amount?, message? }`.
 3. Deploy it and give the casino its agent card URL.

-Refer to `casino-agent/PROTOCOL.md` (or the copies inside each player project) for the exact Zod schemas that the casino and poker-table agents expect.
+Refer to `casino-agent/PROTOCOL.md` (or the copies inside each player project) for the exact Zod schemas that the casino and poker room agents expect.
 Following those contracts is enough to sit in any room.

-## Lobby + Table Routes
+## Lobby + Room Routes

 The lobby exposes:

 - `GET /ui/rooms` – Lobby summary (`rooms`, `defaultConfig`)
 - `POST /ui/rooms` – Create a room.
-Body `{ roomId?, tableId?, tableAgentCardUrl?, launchOptions?, startingStack, …, maxSeats }`
+Body `{ roomId?, roomAgentCardUrl?, launchOptions?, startingStack, …, maxSeats }`
 - `GET /ui/rooms/:roomId` – Live snapshot of a specific room
 - `POST /ui/rooms/:roomId/register` – Register a player to that room
 - `POST /ui/rooms/:roomId/start` – Start hands with optional overrides (`maxHands`, `smallBlind`, `bigBlind`)